February 8-10, 2018

-The South Dakota State University Department of Music is pleased to host South Dakota’s music teachers as they meet in Brookings for the 50th Annual SDSU Choral Day, and the 82st Annual South Dakota Bandmasters Association Clinic.
-The conference is scheduled for February 8, 9, and 10, 2018.
+The South Dakota State University Department of Music is pleased to host South Dakota’s music teachers as they meet in Brookings for the 50th Annual SDSU Choral Day, and the 82nd Annual South Dakota Bandmasters Association Clinic.
 We hope that you will place the 2017 In-Service Music Conference on your calendar.

 She-e Wu is associate professor of music and head of the percussion program at Northwestern University.
 Ms. Wu is a clinician and recitalist for the Majestic, Mapex, Innovative Percussion, Evans, and Zildjian companies.
 Her signature mallets with Innovative Percussion are available worldwide.

 She-e has appeared as a solo artist at numerous Percussive Arts Society conventions, as well as percussion conferences across the globe.
 She has performed at Alice Tully Hall, and has taught in conservatories in France, Belgium, Italy, Sweden, Japan, Greece, Taiwan, and others.
 She has also performed with the Chicago and Philadelphia Symphony Orchestras.